Modeling Language Evolution Using a Spin Glass Approach: Syntactic dependence

-To clarify how implications constrain changes in the values of the syntactic parameters, it is useful to group them into classes according to their dependence depth — that is, the number of other parameters their relevance depends upon — labeling these groups \( D_0, D_1, D_2, \ldots, D_6 \).
-For example, a parameter in $D_3$ is only relevant if 3 other parameters take specific values; otherwise it is undefined, which in our model is conflated with taking the default value -1.
+To clarify how implications constrain changes in the values of the syntactic parameters, we could proceed down the levels of Fig.\ref{implications}, but it is somewhat more perspicuous to group them into classes according to their dependence degree — that is, the number of other parameters their relevance depends upon — labeling these groups \( D_0, D_1, D_2, \ldots, D_6 \).
+For example, a parameter in $D_3$ is only relevant if 3 other parameters take specific values; otherwise it is undefined, which in the first version of our model is conflated with taking the default value -1, in the second it is assigned value 0.

 First, we look at network dynamics in the deterministic limit (\( \zeta \to \infty \)), where dynamics are governed purely by implications, in the absence of the extra interactions, which in our model are randomly assigned.
+The model is the purely binary one.
 Figure~\ref{figS1}\textbf{a} shows the temporal evolution of the normalized count of flipping parameters for each syntactic class.
 Independent parameters, the core set of 13 syntactic features in \( D_0 \) not dependent on implications, of course flip every second time step, on average.
 Changes in these free parameters propagate through the hierarchy, making parameters in $D_1$ those with the next highest probability to flip, then those in $D_2$, and so on.
-Ultimately, therefore, all syntactic changes are enabled, in this limit, by flipping the 13 independent parameters, out of the total 94, in the absence of random couplings.
-When the latter are introduced, even with minimal strength (\( \zeta = 1000 \), see Fig.~\ref{figS1}\textbf{a} and \textbf{b} for \( \phi = 0^\circ \) and \( \phi = 90^\circ \), respectively), the free parameters are not free anymore: for them, unconstrained by implications, the random couplings are the interactions there are, and they suffice to freeze the evolution of the free parameters in a few time steps, if symmetric or nearly symmetric.
+Ultimately, therefore, all syntactic changes are enabled, in this limit, by flipping the 13 independent parameters, out of the total 94, in the absence of hidden couplings.
+When the latter are introduced, even with minimal strength (\( \zeta = 1000 \), see Fig.~\ref{figS1}\textbf{a} and \textbf{b} for \( \phi = 0^\circ \) and \( \phi = 90^\circ \), respectively), the free parameters are not free anymore: for them, unconstrained by implications, the hidden couplings are the interactions there are, and they suffice to freeze the evolution of the free parameters in a few time steps, if symmetric or nearly symmetric.
 The other parameters then freeze as a result, see Fig.~\ref{figS1}\textbf{a} for \( \phi = 0^\circ \).
-Beyond approximately \( \phi = 30^\circ \) the random interactions are asymmetric enough to keep the system fluid, and the fluidity is expressed in a similar hierarchy of flipping rates as the one seen in the absence of random couplings (as Fig.~\ref{figS1}\textbf{c} shows for \( \phi = 90^\circ \)).
+Beyond approximately \( \phi = 30^\circ \) the hidden interactions are asymmetric enough to keep the system fluid, and the fluidity is expressed in a similar hierarchy of flipping rates as the one seen in the absence of hidden couplings (as Fig.~\ref{figS1}\textbf{c} shows for \( \phi = 90^\circ \)).